Read Time: 8 minutes

 In men, low testosterone can cause fatigue, irritability, and insomnia.
 It can also lead to fragile bones, hot flashes, erectile dysfunction, and reduced libido (18).

-The presence of—and balance between—both testosterone and estrogen is crucial for male and female health.
+The presence of both testosterone and estrogen is crucial for male and female health.
 Excess estrogen in women can cause fatigue, anxiety, restless sleep, and decreased libido.
-In men, high estrogen can cause infertility, erectile dysfunction, and growth of their breast tissues, a situation known as gynecomastia (19).
+In men, high estrogen can cause infertility, erectile dysfunction, and growth of their breast tissues, which is called gynecomastia (19).

 Wild pine pollen may help balance depleted testosterone or excess estrogen.
 This is because pine pollen contains DHEA, testosterone, and the androgen stimulants androsterone and epitestosterone (13).

-It's worth repeating that DHEA is one of the key players in the endocrine system.
-That is because the body converts DHEA into either testosterone or estrogen, depending on what the body needs.
-Thus, the DHEA in pine pollen supports hormonal balance, whether the body is craving more testosterone or more estrogen.
+DHEA is one of the key players in the hormone system because the body converts DHEA into either testosterone or estrogen, depending on what the body needs.
+Thus, the DHEA in pine pollen can support hormonal balance, whether the body is craving more testosterone or more estrogen.

 4. Pine Pollen Supports Healthy Testosterone

 Wild-harvested pine pollen is a trifecta of support for low testosterone.
 This is because it contains DHEA, testosterone, and gibberellins (the all-natural plant steroid we mentioned earlier) (20, 6).

 Even the shape of a male pinecone is suggestive of virility.
 Check out this cone preparing to release pollen: